-- 2. That DEC's proposed modification to the Service Regulations to allow certain residential dwellings to be eligible for service under the residential rate schedules is hereby approved as filed, effective this date; - 32.
-That DEC shall address the alignment of DEC's and DEP's minimum bill provisions in DEC's next general rate case; and - 42.
-That DEC shall file with the Commission, within 10 days following the date of this order, a revised Service Regulations and rate schedules showing the effective date.
+- 1. That DEC's proposed modifications to the non-residential rate schedules impacted by the minimum bill provision is hereby approved as filed, effective this date; - 2.
+That DEC's proposed modification to the Service Regulations to allow certain residential dwellings to be eligible for service under the residential rate schedules is hereby approved as filed, effective this date; - 3.
+That DEC shall address the alignment of DEC's and DEP's minimum bill provisions in DEC's next general rate case; and

+4. That DEC shall file with the Commission, within 10 days following the date of this order, a revised Service Regulations and rate schedules showing the effective date.